core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 To subscribe to an event stream resource, a CoOL client MUST send a CoAP GET with the Observe CoAP option set to 0.
 To unsubscribe, a CoOL client MAY send a CoAP reset or a CoAP GET with the Observe option set to 1.
 For more information on the observe mechanism, see {{RFC7641}}.

-Each notification transferred by a CoOL server to each of the registered CoOL client is carried in a CoAP response with a response code set to 2.05 (Content).
+Each notification transferred by a CoOL server to each of the registered CoOL clients is carried in a CoAP response with a response code set to 2.05 (Content).
 Each CoAP response MUST carry in its payload at least one notification but MAY carry multiple.
-Each notification is carries in a notification-payload defined in ietf-cool, see {{cool-module}}.
-The notification-payload support different meta-data associated to this notification such the notification identifier, event timestamp, sequence number, severity level and facility.
-All these meta information are optional at the exception of the notification identifier.
+Each notification is carried in a notification-payload defined in ietf-cool, see {{cool-module}}.
+The notification-payload supports different meta-data associated to this notification, such as the notification identifier, event timestamp, sequence number, severity level and facility.
+All of these meta information are optional with the exception of the notification identifier.

 The CoAP response payload is encoded using the rules defined for the PUT request.
 When multiple notifications are reported, the CoAP response payload carries a CBOR array, with each entry containing a notification.